PiotrJustyna/articles/effectful-fsharp/index.md

 #### differences

-* code spanning from input validation to `HttpClient` creation is virtually identical in both scenarios, but what deserves special attention is that the `CancellationToken`\\`CancellationTokenSource` classes are usable both from C# and F#.
+* code spanning from input validation to `HttpClient` creation is virtually identical in both scenarios, but what deserves special attention is that the `CancellationToken`/`CancellationTokenSource` classes are usable both from C# and F#.
 What follows is where the more notable differences start.
-* while the C# version does not need the `async` code block, the F# counterpart does.
-That allows for more visually pleasing, easier to follow syntax inside that block on the F# side (leveraging the `!`notation).
+* while the C# version has an `async` marker in the method signature, the F# version has an explicit `async` code block.
+On the F# side, awaiting results is via `!`notation, for C#, it's via the `await` keyword.
 It is not uncommon for asynchronous F# functions to only consist of one `async` block and nothing else outside it.
 * while the C# return type is `Task<FSharpOption<Models.WhoisResponse>>`, the F# return type is `Async<WhoisResponse option>`.
 C# relies on the `Task` type to describe asynchrony while F# relies on the `Async` type.
 Conversions and interop between both is going to be covered in following bullet points.
-F#'s `Async` return type is a result of using the `async` block and what should be noted is that while on the C# side, we start and await the asynchronous work, on the F# side, we only specify how it should be executed.
-The asynchronous expression is not actually started in the `getWhoisResponse` function.
-It is the caller's responsibility to execute the returned `Async` object and in our case the caller does it like so:
+F#'s `Async` return type is a result of using the `async` block and what should be noted is that while on the C# side, we have triggered the starting of  he work and hand off a `Task` (that will `await` the asynchronous work completing), on the F# side, we only specify how it should be executed - we are just returning a Builder (think of it as a recipe for doing the work).
+The actual work is not started in the `getWhoisResponse` function itself but deferred.
+It is the caller's responsibility to run the returned `Async` object (it can even do that multiple times, whereas with a Task, all you can do is `await` the result of the [single] already-running activity).
+In our case, the caller does it like so:

   ```f#
     let job =